 1. Not long after this the king sent an old man of Athens to compel the Jews to depart from the laws of their fathers, and not to live after the laws of God:

-2. And to pollute also the temple in Jerusalem, and to call it the temple of Jupiter Olympius; and that in Garizim, of Jupiter the Defender of strangers, as they did desire that dwelt in the place.
+2. And to pollute also the temple in Jerusalem, and to call it the temple of Zeus Olympian; and that in Garizim, of Zeus the Defender of strangers, as they did desire that dwelt in the place.

 3. The coming in of this mischief was sore and grievous to the people:

 4. For the temple was filled with riot and revelling by the Gentiles, who dallied with harlots, and had to do with women within the circuit of the holy places, and besides that brought in things that were not lawful.

 5. The altar also was filled with profane things, which the law forbiddeth.

 6. Neither was it lawful for a man to keep sabbath days or ancient fasts, or to profess himself at all to be a Jew.

 7. And in the day of the king's birth every month they were brought by bitter constraint to eat of the sacrifices; and when the fast of Bacchus was kept, the Jews were compelled to go in procession to Bacchus, carrying ivy.

 8. Moreover there went out a decree to the neighbour cities of the heathen, by the suggestion of Ptolemy, against the Jews, that they should observe the same fashions, and be partakers of their sacrifices:

 9. And whoso would not conform themselves to the manners of the Greeks should be put to death.
 Then might a man have seen the present misery.

 10. For there were two women brought, who had circumcised their children; whom when they had openly led round about the city, the babes hanging at their breasts, they cast them down headlong from the wall.